The Establishment of Grand Teton National Park

 Grand Teton National Park, located in northwest Wyoming, includes the northern portions of the Teton Range and the valley of Jackson Hole.
 Viewed from the east, the Tetons rise abruptly from the flat valley floor.
 Since they are among the youngest mountains in North America and still actively growing, they have not had time to become heavily eroded; their jagged outline was sculpted by moving ice during the last glacial period.
-In Jackson Hole at the base of the mountains, the Snake River winds south, feeding a chain of several lakes that are also contained within the park.
+In Jackson Hole at the base of the mountains, several glacial lakes feed the river as it winds south through the valley, lakes that are also contained within the park.

 Archeological evidence shows that Native Americans first appeared in Jackson Hole approximately 10,000 years ago.
 The ruggedness of the country and its inhospitable winters meant that most Indian bands visited the area in summertime only, although the Mountain Shoshone, also known as Sheepeaters, did live there year-round.
 The first European residents of the area were fur trappers and outlaws who began arriving in the early 19th century.
 Because of the rough terrain and severe weather, homesteading did not begin until the 1880s.

 Early conservation efforts